…to the one not working, but believing on Him justifying the ungodly, his faith is counted for righteousness.

 - In the moment of conversion the convert has only ‘saving faith’ and not yet a new heart and a new life.

-- If all develops as it should, the convert will go on to have a good heart and good deeds, but don’t worry if it doesn’t happen because God is less interested in our characters than in our ongoing faith in Christ alone.
+- If all develops as it should, the convert will go on to have a good heart and good deeds, but otherwise don’t worry too much because God is less interested in our characters than in our ongoing faith in Christ alone.

 In this way, IR falsely separates faith and human goodness – and this gives rise to a number of problems:

 - How can ordinary sinful hearts give rise to such a pure thing as faith?
 And if any human heart gave rise to faith, wouldn’t that provide some grounds for boasting?
-(One terrible solution is Calvin’s harsh doctrine of predestination, instead of which more compassionate Evangelicals have little or nothing to offer.)
+(One terrible solution is Calvin’s harsh doctrine of predestination; with IR etc compassionate Evangelicals have little or nothing to offer in place Calvinism.)

 - It discredits any good hearts and good lives, which exist anywhere outside the accepted definition of a Christian.
-This is actually very reminiscent of how Jesus’s claims to both a good heart and a good life were considered to be outside the accepted definition of “Messiah” or even “godly Jew” by those who murdered Him.
-(Jesus said “believe in Me even if for no other reason that the good miracles I am performing – John 10:38 & 14:11.)
+This is actually very reminiscent of how Jesus’s claims to both a good heart (John 14:11) and a good life (John 10:38) were considered to be outside the accepted definition of “Messiah” or even “godly Jew” by those who murdered Him.

 - Most importantly, it is exactly the reverse of Jesus’ own emphasis on obedience and righteousness in action.
 This point will be considered further in the next section.